Panama Canal Cruises

 Cruise participants will find navigating through the canal’s locks an enthralling experience.
 There are six of these locks and they raise the ship a remarkable 85 ft above sea level.

-The Panama Canal provides a direct link between the Atlantic and Pacific, and saves ships having to sail thousands of miles round Cape Horn at the foot of the South American continent.
+The Panama Canal provides a direct link between the Atlantic and Pacific and saves ships having to sail thousands of miles around Cape Horn at the foot of the South American continent.
 The Canal was completed in 1914 after more than 30 years of construction.